Who Needs One?

 The Department is currently in the process of developing the rules and regulations for this new program.
-You may contact the Division of Water Pollution Control if you would like information about those or if you have any other questions.
+You may contact the Division of Water Resources if you would like information about those or if you have any other questions.

 Send documentation to:

 William R. Snodgrass Tennessee Tower

 312 Rosa L. Parks Avenue, 11th Floor